CLNet: Complex Input Lightweight Neural Network designed for Massive MIMO CSI Feedback: Introduction

 \section{Introduction}

 \IEEEPARstart{T}he massive multiple-input multiple-output (MIMO) technology is considered one of the core technologies of the next generation communication system, e.g., 5G.
-By equipping large number of antennas, base station (BS) can sufficiently utilize spatial diversity to improve channel capacity.
+By equipping a large number of antennas, the base station (BS) can sufficiently utilize spatial diversity to improve the channel capacity.
 Especially, by enabling beamforming, a 5G BS can concentrate signal energy to a specific user equipment (UE) to achieve higher signal-to-noise ratio (SNR), less interference leakage and hence, higher channel capacity.
 However, beamforming is possibly conducted by the BS only when it has the channel state information (CSI) of the downlink at hand~\cite{marzetta2010noncooperative}.

-In frequency division duplexing (FDD) mode, most of contemporary cellular systems operate in~\cite{marzetta2013special}, the channel reciprocity does not exist.
-Therefore, the UE would have to explicitly feed back the information of downlink CSI to the BS, and the pilot-aided training overhead grows quadratically with the number of transmitting antennas, which might overturn the benefit of Massive MIMO itself~\cite{lu2014overview}.
+In frequency division duplexing (FDD) mode that most of contemporary cellular systems operate in, the channel reciprocity does not exist.
+Therefore, the UE would have to explicitly feed back the downlink CSI to the BS, and the pilot-aided training overhead grows quadratically with the number of transmitting antennas, which might overturn the benefit of Massive MIMO itself~\cite{lu2014overview}.
 Thus, CSI compression is needed before the feedback to reduce the overhead.

-Traditional compressive sensing (CS) based methods rely heavily on channel sparsity and is limited by their efficiency in iteratively reconstructing the signals.
-The performance of which is highly dependent on the wireless channel~\cite{kyritsi2003correlation}, and thus is not a desirable approach considering the diversified use cases of 5G networks.
+Traditional compressive sensing (CS) based methods rely heavily on channel sparsity and are limited by their efficiency in iteratively reconstructing the signals.
+Their performance is highly dependent on the wireless channel~\cite{kyritsi2003correlation}, and thus is not a desirable approach considering the diversified use cases of 5G networks.

-The recent rapid development of deep learning (DL) technologies provide another possible solution for efficient CSI feedback for FDD massive MIMO system.
-Instead of relying on sparsity, the DL approaches utilize the auto-encoder frameworks~\cite{hinton2006reducing} as an implicit prior constraint for encoding data.
-The decoder learns a map from the low-dimensional data space to the targeted data distribution by single run to reconstruct the original data, without the labeled data, which naturally overcomes the limits of CS-based approaches in channel sparsity and operation efficiency.
+The recent rapid development of deep learning (DL) technologies provide another possible solution for efficient CSI feedback in FDD massive MIMO system.
+Instead of relying on sparsity, the DL approaches utilize the auto-encoder framework~\cite{hinton2006reducing}.
+The encoder learns a map to the low-dimensional compressed space and the decoder reconstruct to the original data by a single run without the labeled data.
+It naturally overcomes the limits of CS-based approaches in channel sparsity and operation efficiency.